Java is one of the most competitive programming languages among developers. On the one hand, there’s a lucrative job market, with thousands o

 If you have an introverted personalty, you can still do any graduate jobs you put your mind to.
 In fact, the transferable skills that introverts tend to possess (such as focus, loyalty, creativity, reasoning, analysis, and productivity) are in-demand from employers across the board.

-However, there are a number of fantastic graduate jobs that suit introverts really well.
-By choosing these careers, introverterts will be able to thrive in their career rather than being forced to do things that are at odds with their personalities.
+There are a number of great jobs for introverts, across a wide range of sectors.
+By choosing the careers for introverts best suited to their skills, introverterts will be able to thrive in their role rather than being forced to do things that are at odds with their personalities.